 If your child has a disability, you should know how to get them extra support in school.
 One option is a 504 plan.
 It assures your child gets special services or accommodations needed to keep up in classes.

 Getting a 504 plan is a good idea even if your child is already receiving extra help at school.
-It gives you added assurance she will continue to get the help for as long as she needs it.
+It gives you added assurance they will continue to get the help for as long as they need it.

 What Is a 504 Plan?

 These plans are part of the federal Rehabilitation Act of 1973.
 That law requires school districts to give free and appropriate education to students with disabilities who go to public schools.